The Excel Match and Choose functions both look up information from an array of data.

 As in the previous examples, as the [match_type] argument is set to 0, the values in the lookup_array (cells A1-A6) do not need to be ordered.

-The following spreadsheet shows the Excel MATCH function used with the [match_type] argument set to 1.
-Therefore, in this example, the data in the lookup_array must be in ascending order, and the function returns the position of the exact match to the lookup_value if this is found, or the position of the closest value below the lookup_value if an exact match is not found.
+In the following Excel Match function examples, the [match_type] argument is set to 1.
+Therefore, the function returns the position of the exact match to the lookup_value if this is found, or the position of the closest value below the lookup_value if an exact match is not found.

 Note that the [match_type] argument could have been omitted from the functions in the above spreadsheet, as this argument has the value 1 by default.